-Ranking the 20 PL clubs by how much their squad cost to assemble
+Ranking every Premier League club by how much their squad cost

 The Premier League is the richest league in the world and so it’s no surprise to see that record figures have been spent by each club in the division.

 We have looked through each Premier League team and counted up just how much money was spent on assembling their current playing squad.
 As a point to note, all of the figures used are from Transfermarkt, who use Euros rather than Pounds for their valuations.

 Of course, spending large sums of money is no guarantee of success, but each of the traditional top six appears fairly high up on this list which is no real surprise.

 In January, Chelsea shot above Manchester City up to the top spot in this list, having spent over €300million in the transfer window on Enzo Fernandez, Mykhailo Mudryk, Benoit Badiashile, Noni Madueke, Andrey Santos, David Datro Fofana – plus Joao Felix for a considerable loan fee.

 Todd Boehly hasn’t quite seen a return on his original investment at Chelsea so far as the club have struggled in the Premier League this season, despite their spending spree in both transfer windows he’s been in charge during.

 Man City aren’t far behind with €960million spent on their squad.
 What is even more amazing is the fact that City managed to record a profit in 2022, despite signing Erling Haaland amongst others.

 Their profits are largely down to the sales of Raheem Sterling, Gabriel Jesus and Oleksandr Zinchenko, while £60million full-back Joao Cancelo has been loaned out to Bayern Munich.
 Despite the profits they have made this year, they are still way out ahead when it comes to spending itself.